‘I like big parts, I like talking a lot and I like using complicated language.’

 Although its focus was on the experience of home-schooling, I found it more interesting in terms of how its apparent benefits could be transferred to a school system, allowing that most parents may not have the will or other resources to educate their children at home.
 This wasn’t discussed in the film, that wasn’t its purpose, but I would like to see it explored.

 Caveat: I am neither a parent nor a teacher, and have no strong view on home- versus school-schooling.
-However, I think a great deal about education and learning, including my own, and often envision a dream school – the one I would love to have attended, or would want to endow if I woke up a zillionaire.
+However, I think a great deal about education and learning, including my own, and often envision a dream school – the one I would love to have attended, or might create if I were wealthy enough.